TUM-Dev/gocast/README.md

 For customization create a folder `branding` in the project's root directory and build the application with docker.

+If intended, put a `branding.yaml` file at the same location as `config.yaml`.

 An exemplary configuration can be found in `/branding-example`.

 ## Credit & Licenses